emulator-wtf/gradle-plugin/README.md

   // based on test counts to be executed in parallel numShards = 3

+  // Set to a non-zero value to repeat device/shards that failed, the repeat
+  // attempts will be executed in parallel numFlakyTestAttempts = 3

   // Directories to pull from device after test is over, will be stored in
   // baseOutputDir/${variant}:
   diretoriesToPull = ['/sdcard/screenshots']

+  // Enable-disable the test input file cache (APKs etc) fileCacheEnabled = false

+  // Set the maximum time-to-live of items in the test input file cache fileCacheTtl = Duration.ofHours(3)

+  // Disable caching test results in the backend
+  // NOTE!
+This will not disable caching at the Gradle task or Gradle build cache level,
+  // use sideEffects = true to disable all caching testCacheEnabled = false
 }
 ```